wein.plus

 Xenophon

-The Greek historian, politician and general Xenophon (430-354 BC) in the fields of history, economics and history.
-He was a student of Socrates (470-399 BC).
+The Greek historian, historiographer, politician and general Xenophon (430-354 BC) specialised in history, economics and history.
+He was a student of the philosopher Socrates (470-399 BC).
 Xenophon fought as an officer in an army of Greek mercenaries under the rebellious Cyrus I (657-600 BC) against his brother Artaxerxes II (453-359 BC) and led 10,000 Greeks back home from Babylon.
-He described this in his writing "Anabasis" (Train to the Interior).
+He described this in his writing "Anabasis" (march into the interior).
 He is regarded as an outstanding, versatile specialist author.
-On his long journey through the Middle East, he also became acquainted with the alcoholic beverages typical at the time from what is now Armenia.
-He spent large parts of his life as a landowner on the Greek peninsula of Peloponnese, from which he derived his excellent knowledge of agriculture, viticulture and animal husbandry.
+On his long journey through the Middle East, he also learnt about the typical alcoholic beverages of the time from what is now Armenia.
+He spent much of his life as a landowner on the Greek peninsula of Peloponnese, from which he derived his excellent knowledge of agriculture, viticulture and animal husbandry.

 Voices of our members